 - Set your instant pot to saute and add 2 tbsp of oil.
 Once the pan is hot add in the diced onions and saute for 1 minute or until onions are translucent.

 - Add in the diced carrots, potatoes, garlic, cardamom, cumin, turmeric and garam masala and saute for two minutes.

 - Add in the water and scrape anything that got stuck on the bottom.
 Add in the rinsed lentils and bouillon cube.

 - Cancel saute and put the lid on, making sure to turn it to seal.

 - Cook on high pressure for 4 minutes.
 Let it slow release for 2 minutes then quick release the rest of the way.

 - Squeeze the juice of two lemons into the soup and stir well.
 Taste and add salt, it will need it.
 I add 1-2 tsp.
 I also love adding a tablespoon of soy sauce at this point.
 It adds a nice depth of flavor to the soup.

 The nutritional information on this website is only an estimate and is provided for convenience and as a courtesy only.
 The accuracy of the nutritional information for any recipe on this site is not guaranteed.
 It should not be used as a substitute for a professional nutritionist’s advice.

-Loved the recipe?
-Pin it to your favorite Pinterest board by clicking on the image below.
+Save this recipe to your favorite Pinterest board by clicking on the image below.